 Orlando enters the second quarter of 2026 with a corporate ground-transport market shaped by a combination of structural anchors that no other US metro shares at this concentration: the convention-and-trade-show circuit anchored by the Orange County Convention Center, which sits among the two or three largest US convention venues by total exhibit-hall square footage and hosts the IAAPA Expo, the major medical-association annual meetings, and a continuous cadence of mega-conferences across the West Building and the North-South Building; the Disney corporate-headquarters footprint at Walt Disney World Resort that anchors a global parks-and-resorts executive cadence; the Universal Orlando Resort corporate footprint that operates as a separate but parallel global parks-and-resorts executive book; the I-Drive resort cluster that anchors the convention-side hospitality cadence; the Lake Nona corporate-park layer along the Medical City corridor; and the MCO hub that has expanded materially through the post-2022 Terminal C build-out and operates as the structural gateway for the entire Central Florida corporate-and-tourism book.
 Layered over those anchors is the seasonal-and-event-driven variance that no peer Sunbelt market matches: Orlando’s corporate ground market runs structurally bursty against the convention calendar rather than smoothly distributed across the year, which favors operators with material convention-cluster experience and surge-dispatch infrastructure.

-This index profiles nine operators ranked by their structural position in the Orlando corporate ground market as of Q2 2026.
+This index profiles eight operators ranked by their structural position in the Orlando corporate ground market as of Q2 2026.
 The ranking is not a “best of” list.
 It is a landscape analyst’s view of dispatch capacity, account posture, and structural fit to the Orlando freight pattern.

 What the Orlando rate data shows